 1. Aerosol Generation from Playing Band Instruments, Singing, and Performing, and Risk of Infectious Disease Transmission (Univ. of Colorado & Univ. of Maryland)

-Purpose: The study will examine aerosol rates produced by wind instrumentalists, vocalists, and even actors, and how quickly those aerosol rates accumulate in a space.
-Final results are expected in January 2021.
+Purpose: The study examined aerosol rates produced by wind instrumentalists, vocalists, and even actors, and how quickly those aerosol rates accumulate in a space.

 Lead Researcher: Dr. L. Shelly Miller, University of Colorado.